 Right across the road from Tambomachay is Puca Pucara which was a small fortress (the name means Red Fortress in Quechua), so it’s located on an outcropping with a good vantage point.
 However, you can’t see Cuzco from here as advertised.

 Complete your Cuzco, Peru trip planning with our city travel guide to restaurants in Cuzco, and our city travel guide to hotels in Cuzco.
 And if Machu Picchu is also on your itinerary, don’t miss our 3-part series of posts about travel to Machu Picchu.
+And our Sacred Valley Travel Guide includes everything you need to know about exploring this nearby valley’s other Incan archaeological sites plus where to eat and drink, how to find the best hotel for you, and other activities you will enjoy in the Sacred Valley in Peru.

 Here’s more about travel in Peru